Jackson Hole Wyoming, USA Travel Guide

 Awareness of local road challenges ensures a safer driving experience.

-This section addresses water travel, though it mainly relates to recreational activities rather than direct commercial transportation to Jackson Hole.
+This section addresses water travel, though it mainly relates to leisure activities rather than direct commercial transportation to The Last of the old west.

-This information pertains to entry points, which are not relevant for Jackson Hole as an inland domestic destination.
+This information pertains to entrances, which are not relevant for The Last of the old west as an inland domestic destination.

 Only include information that is explicitly provided or logically derived from the content reference.